 The Hearing Voices Simulation is a groundbreaking empathy-building exercise that helps individuals, students, and professionals understand the challenges faced by people with psychiatric disabilities.

 During the Simulation, participants listen to distressing voices through headphones while completing a series of tasks, such as taking a mental status exam in a mock emergency room.
 During the debriefing, even veteran mental health workers say that they have gained new insights into the strength and resilience of those of us with psychiatric disabilities.

 Participants in a Hearing Voices Simulation workshop each need their own devices for listening independently, through earphones, to the audio recording of distressing voices.

-- Purchase Basic MP3 players, pre-loaded with the audio file, from us.
-We chose these players as an affordable option; unfortunately, this means their quality is not always reliable.
+- We offer Basic MP3 players, pre-loaded with the audio files.
+We chose these players as an affordable option; therefore,

 IMPORTANT: We highly suggest keeping each training within the max count of 40 participants.